sdv-dev/RDT/CONTRIBUTING.rst

    In [1]: from tests.contributing import validate_transformer_quality

-   In [2]: results = validate_transformer_quality('rdt.transformers.CategoricalTransformer') # Replace CategoricalTransformer with your transformer
+   In [2]: results = validate_transformer_quality('rdt.transformers.FrequencyEncoder') # Replace FrequencyEncoder with your transformer
-   Validating Quality Tests for transformer CategoricalTransformer
+   Validating Quality Tests for transformer FrequencyEncoder

    SUCCESS: The quality tests were successful.